 Ocado wins patent infringement trial in ITC against AutoStore

-Dec 13 (Reuters) - British online supermarket group Ocado Group Plc OCDO.L said on Monday it had won a patent infringement lawsuit filed by Norwegian robotics company AutoStore in the International Trade Commission (ITC).
+Dec 13 (Reuters) - British online supermarket group Ocado Group Plc OCDO.L said on Monday it had won a patent infringement lawsuit filed by Norwegian robotics company AutoStore Holdings Ltd AUTO.OL in the International Trade Commission (ITC).

 AutoStore had filed the lawsuit last year in both the United States and the United Kingdom, saying it was the inventor and rightful owner of certain patents filed by Ocado.